Balancing Work and School: A Guide to Success in Your New Technology Program

 Alternatively, you may be tired of being unable to move forward in your current field, and you are ready to embark upon a completely new career that is more aligned with your interests and goals for the future.

-While going back to school fills you with excitement, you also know that maintaining your current job while pursuing higher education requires a few adjustments.
+While going back to school fills you with excitement, you also know that maintaining your current job while pursuing higher education is a balancing act.
 Use this guide as you begin your new educational program to successfully balance work and school so that you are set up for success.

 Choose a Flexible Program

 Scheduling issues are one of the most common challenges for adult learners to face when they go back to school.
-Sit down and take an honest look at your current daily routine to determine how you will fit classes into your schedule.
+Sit down and take an honest look at your current daily routine to determine how you will balance classes with your schedule.

 A quality technology training program should offer several options for scheduling to help you avoid having to miss class.
 For instance, you may find that attending classes during the evening makes it easier to complete your coursework if you work in the early daytime hours.

 It is also important to decide if you prefer to attend school part-time or full-time.
-As you calculate the number of hours that you plan to attend school, make sure to also factor in time for studying at home or completing an externship where you shadow professionals to learn new skills in your future career field.
+As you calculate the number of hours that you plan to attend school, make sure to also balance the time for studying at home or completing an externship where you shadow professionals to learn new skills in your future career field.

 Understand Your Financial Options